 Electronic devices (laptops, tablets, cell phones, etc.) may not be used in lecture.
-Attendance will be taken during lecture using a system called Arkaive, via an app that you install on your phone.
-Students should install the Arkaive app now, from either the App Store or Google Play, to be able to report attendance.
-Further details will be given in class.
+Attendance will be taken during lecture starting after the registration period ends.

-On a regular basis students must attend the lecture and discussion section they are registered for, unless they have a reason to regularly attend a different one and ask their instructor (in person) for permission.
+On a regular basis students must attend the lecture and discussion section they are registered for, unless they have a reason to regularly attend a different one and ask the instructor (in person) for permission.
 In-class graded coursework will not be counted if it is done in a different lecture or discussion section without permission.